The Respect for An Ambassador who portrayed ‘Turkish’ Ways of Life: Ogier Ghiselin de Busbecq

 The Importance of Gift Exchange in State Organization: Pişkeş and Other Applications of Gift Giving in the Ottoman Bureaucracy

 Suraiya Faroqhi who investigates the multiple ways of presenting the sultans’ legitimacy and power in analyzing buildings, events, and ceremonies, argues that these gifting activities would be perceived as the emblematic of sultanic self-assertion.
-That brought about the rise of a common language based on gestures which made lines of communications between dissimilar polities possible despite political or linguistic barriers.
+That brought about the rise of a common language based on gestures which made lines of communication between dissimilar polities possible despite political or linguistic barriers.
 Faroqhi debates how gifts in processions, ceremonies, and parades helped sultans to make their legitimacy more powerful.
 She particularly emphasizes gift-giving in such events and concludes that these activities constructed a common diplomatic sign language between states.

 By presenting valuable and expensive gifts to other people, the Ottoman sultans also presented themselves as a glorious and a legitimate figure towards their subjects.
 Furthermore, the Ottoman elites used similar tactics for strengthening their self-representation against other dignitaries.
 In addition to that, Faroqhi’s consideration of gifts as a “common language” is a crucial point.
 And so, gifts were perceived as a communication builder between the state and its subjects.

-In this scholarly article, Reindl-Kiel explains the role and place of gift-exchange in the Ottoman bureaucracy in analyzing the vivid lifestyle of Ottoman state officials in the Early Modern Period.
-Firstly, the article argues that frequently consuming luxury products in bureaucracy is unreasonable at first glance, in reality; this was very meaningful because luxuries carried symbolic values.
+In this scholarly article, Reindl-Kiel explains the role and place of gift exchange in the Ottoman bureaucracy in analyzing the vivid lifestyle of Ottoman state officials in the Early Modern Period.
+Firstly, the article argues that frequently consuming luxury products in bureaucracy is unreasonable at first glance, but in reality; this was very meaningful because luxuries carried symbolic values.
 Luxury consumption would be situated better in looking for gift exchanges in the state hierarchy.
-This is because gift exchanges are at the center of this luxury-centered consumption habits.
-In this context, there are several “hediye defteri”s (gift registries) in the state archives which gives detailed information about gift-giving activities.
+This is because gift exchanges are at the center of this luxury-centered consumption habit.
+In this context, there are several “hediye defteri”s (gift registries) in the state archives which give detailed information about gift-giving activities.
 From that point, the article explains that gifts contributed to establishing webs between different layers of the state hierarchy.
 Apart from that, gifts were regarded ascurrency like money by the Ottoman elite circles.
 In the palace, this gifting was named as “pişkeş” which recorded and preserved in official registries with considerable attention.

 She gives the statistical data of gift traffic in the Early Modern Period by using gift registries.
 By adding such records, gifts could be regarded as an instrument for showing hierarchy since the quality, type, and price of textiles change across officials.
 To illustrate, while high-ranking officials chose expensive gifts to be presented, lower ones bought cheaper textiles as modest gifts.
 Other than that, her article gives interpretations of foreign travelers about “pişkeş” gifts.
-Their standpoints demonstrate that gifts were considered as a tool for gaining positions and a vehicle for making businesses in the Early Modern times.
+Their standpoints demonstrate that gifts were considered a tool for gaining positions and a vehicle for making businesses in the Early Modern times.
 Their experiences can also be compared with Busbecq’s viewpoints to understand the implementation of gift-giving in emphasizing “pişkeş”.